 This post was originally published in June 2020, and was updated in October 2021 for 2022 travel.

 If you see any errors or have questions, please let me know in the comments.

 Can You Visit Both Arches & Canyonlands in One Day?

 If you’re just starting your research process, you might wonder: is it really possible to visit both Arches and Canyonlands National Parks in just one day?
 The answer is: yes, you can visit Arches and Canyonlands in one day.
 It just requires planning ahead and planning for a full day of adventure.
 Here are some quick tips as you keep researching and planning your itinerary:

-- Plan to rise early and stay up late if you want to visit Canyonlands and Arches in a single day.
+- Get an early start and stay late if you want to visit Canyonlands and Arches in a single day.
 You’ll need all the daylight hours (and some nighttime ones too if you add on the bonus stargazing spot I recommend in this post!)